r4ulcl/nTask/README.md

 ## Swagger Documentation

-The NetTask manager also provides Swagger documentation for its API.
+The nTask manager also provides Swagger documentation for its API.
 You can access the Swagger UI at `/swagger/` and the Swagger JSON at `/docs/swagger.json`.

 ## TODO
 - Add cloud instances